-According to these points, remaining inside the comfort zone seems highly favourable.
-It provides a state of mental security leading to regular happiness, low anxiety and reduced stress.
+According to these points, remaining inside the comfort zone seems highly favorable.
+It provides a state of mental security leading to regular happiness, low anxiety, and reduced stress.
 However, we are often told to leave this state of comfort.
 This is achieved by expanding your comfort zone and is highly recommended.

 Before we can talk about leaving the comfort zone, we have to understand the core concepts, mainly the existence of three different zones: